 - REAL ID permit – With this permit, you can board a flight within the US as well as enter federal premises

-- Standard Permit – With this permit, you enjoy the same benefits as for REAL ID permit, except you need another form of ID to board a flight
+- Standard Permit – With this permit, you enjoy the same benefits as a REAL ID permit, except you need another form of ID to board a flight.

 - Enhanced Permit – This allows you to cross the US-Mexican and US-Canadian borders without a passport if you are a certified US citizen.

-You will answer questions that will help you decide which permit best suits your needs.
+You will answer questions to help you decide which permit best suits your needs.

 7. Take and Pass the Vision Test

 You will then take a vision test to check if your eyes are okay.
 You need to have 20/40 vision in at least one of the eyes, even without corrective lenses.